 This is where Micro- events come in.
 Micro-events are essentially events that hold a few attendees.
 The low number of people is designed to ensure safety in terms of virus contraction and spread.

-Ensuring few attendees is in keeping with the CDC regulations to COVID-19.
+CDC regulations to COVID-19.
 Moreover, it allows attendees to network on a more personal level with others and even their planners.

 The hybrid model can also come into play here.
 That is, the micro- event can either be done independently of any virtual attendants or with.
 It all depends on what the planner is trying to achieve in that particular event or meeting.